Media strategy: Case studies

-Old Spice, an American old male grooming product brand, hits a huge marketing success by orchestrating social media campaigns for a correct targeted social group.
+Old Spice, an American male grooming product brand, found marketing success by orchestrating social media campaigns for a correct targeted social group.
 Even though men are the direct consumers of Old Spice body wash product, they rarely purchase it by themselves whereas women are the actual buyers of men’s body wash.
 In terms of such quantitative research findings, Old Spice tailored a series of social media campaigns to attract female consumers and finally led to a steep increase in sales.
 Therefore, media strategy could be especially beneficial and profit-driven when implemented to the right target audiences, and doing research is an efficient approach to verify the target group.
 Looking back to the Old Spice’s case, social media strategy is not just to create networking effects and viral influence.
 The terminal goal is to pinpoint the most appropriate medium to reach out to the target audience and thus convey messages efficiently.